kubernetes/enhancements/keps/sig-windows/2802-identify-windows-pods-apiserver-admission/README.md

 ### Version Skew Strategy

 If the feature gate is enabled there are some kubelet implications as the code to strip security constraints based on OS can be removed and we need to add admission/denying in the kubelet logic which was mentioned above.
+Older Kubelets without this change will continue stripping the unnecessary fields in the pod spec which is the current behavior.

 ## Production Readiness Review Questionnaire